 Meanwhile, a strategy of encouraging CER has been carried out by the State Environmental Protection Administration.
-A series of guidelines for companies to disclose social and environmental information, such as the Guidelines of State-owned Enterprises Performing Social Responsibilities, the Guidelines about Enhancing Supervision of Listed Companies' Social Responsibilities, the Guidelines about China's Industrial Enterprises and Industrial Associations' Social Responsibilities and the Guidelines about Social Responsibilities of Listed Companies in Shanghai Stock Exchange, have been issued.
+A series of guidelines for companies to Enterprises Performing Social Responsibilities, the Guidelines about Enhancing Supervision of Listed Companies' Social Responsibilities, the Guidelines about China's Industrial Enterprises and Industrial Associations' Social Responsibilities and the Guidelines about Social Responsibilities of Listed Companies in Shanghai Stock Exchange, have been issued.
 These guidelines give detailed disclosure requirements for Chinese companies and are meaningful for improving Chinese corporate social and environmental reporting.